Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Conclusion

 \section{Conclusion}

 We introduced a conformal prediction framework for graph-valued outputs grounded in the $Z$-Gromov–Wasserstein geometry.
 By defining nonconformity through $Z$-GW, the method provides distribution-free coverage guarantees while respecting the permutation-invariant structure of graphs.
-We further proposed Score-Conformalized Quantile Regression (SCQR), which yields adaptive prediction sets by conditioning on input-dependent signals, improving efficiency without compromising validity.
-More broadly, the framework extends naturally to other structured output spaces representable as $Z$-networks, such as meshes, point clouds, and distributions, suggesting a general geometry-aware approach to uncertainty quantification in structured prediction.
+We further proposed Score Conformalized Quantile Regression (SCQR), which yields adaptive prediction sets by conditioning on input-dependent signals, improving efficiency without compromising validity.
+More broadly, the framework extends naturally to other metric for graph data and to other structured output spaces representable as $Z$-networks, such as meshes, point clouds, and distributions, suggesting a general geometry-aware approach to uncertainty quantification in structured prediction.